minedetector/taltech-aws/lab-tests/README.md

 If all checks pass get the website contents a few times and store the output in a set.

 If the set has a size of more than 1 then pass the student.

+## Lab6

+Go through all of the objects in the `ica0017-lab6-states`.
+Get the contents of the terraform state object and check that the Security Group in the state file has HTTP and SSH allowed and get the instance-id to find the current public IP address.
+Check web addresses contents to make sure the uni_id is in the pages contents, if it is then create the `passed.txt`